PaulHalloran/s2p3/README.md

 These correspond to U and V surface winds, cloud fraction, specific humidity (from which we calculate relative humidity), surface air temperature, sea-level pressure, land fraction, net downwelling shortwave radiation and downwelling longwave radiation

-Once the files are downloaded merge the files for each model and variable into a single file, i.e. one file per variable per model. with the name format:
+Once the files are downloaded merge the files for each model and variable into a single file, i.e. one file per variable per model, which includes the historical experiment and the future experiment (i.e. combines historical and SSP585 into one file and historical and SSP119 into another file). with the name format:

- `MODEL-NAME_VARIABLE-NAME_EXPERIMENT-NAME_all.nc` e.g `MIROC-ESM_tas_historical_all.nc`
+ `MODEL-NAME_VARIABLE-NAME_EXPERIMENT-NAME_all.nc` e.g `MIROC-ESM_tas_HistoricalAndSSP119_all.nc`

 For this I use cdo e.g. on the linux command line: `cdo mergetime relevant_input_files*.nc output_filename.nc`, or in practice I would have this in a python script which loops through them all and calls CDO using the subprocess module.